 12pm – I begin my weekly report which outlines all properties due their gas service within the next 30 days.
 This is sent to Managers, Directors and Executive Directors so they can be kept up-to-date with how the servicing is getting on for that week.

 1pm – After grabbing some lunch, I now catch up on emails again.
 I make sure to dip in and out of my inbox all day to ensure that any urgent emails are responded to instantly.
 I also check our group work tray, which is where all calls for the day are logged.
 This way, I keep up-to-date with what key themes are coming through from our customers.

 2pm – I begin my cancellation audit, where I select some cancelled jobs and ensure that the customers were contacted in the correct format.
 These audits are then fed back to the contractor to monitor progress.

 3pm – I have a team call with my six coordinators where we discuss how the workload has been and talk through any queries we may have.
 Today, we spoke about the upgrade of our system and went through some additional training.
-We always talk through ‘hot topics’ which are particular issues we’re finding with our contractor so I can discuss these with the Team Leader at Mears.
+We always talk through ‘hot topics’ which are particular issues we’re finding with our contractor so I can discuss these with our contractor.
 This way, we can come up with solutions and go through lessons learnt.
 In this meeting, I also feedback the discussions from the meeting I had this morning to ensure that the whole team are kept as up-to-date as possible.

 4pm – At this sort of time each day, I look through our customers’ homes which are due for servicing within the next 60 days and check that our process has been followed.
 This way, I can monitor any homes which may fall overdue and look for resolutions with the coordinators.